Gerrit Y. Lansing

-Gerrit Yates Lansing (August 4, 1783 – January 3, 1862) was a U.S. Representative from New York.
+Gerrit Yates Lansing (August 4, 1783 – January 3, 1862) was an American lawyer and politician who served three terms as a U.S. Representative from New York from 1831 to 1837.

 Early life

-Lansing was born in Albany, New York on August 4, 1783.
-He was third of sixteen children born to Susanna Yates (1762–1840) and Abraham Gerrit Lansing (1756–1844), the New York State Treasurer.
-His younger sister, Susan Yates Lansing (1804–1874), became the second wife of Peter Gansevoort (1788–1876), son of Gen. Peter Gansevoort, in 1843.
+Lansing was born in Albany, New York, on August 4, 1783.
+He was third of sixteen children born to Susanna Yates and Abraham G. Lansing, the New York State Treasurer.
+His younger sister, Susan Yates Lansing, became the second wife of Peter Gansevoort, son of Gen. Peter Gansevoort, in 1843.

-He was the nephew of John Lansing Jr. His maternal grandfather was Abraham Yates (1724–1796).
+He was the nephew of John Lansing Jr. His maternal grandfather was Abraham Yates.

 Lansing pursued classical studies and was graduated from Union College in 1800.
 He studied law, was admitted to the bar in 1804 and commenced practice in Albany.

 Career

 Lansing worked as the private secretary to Governor Morgan Lewis, the third Governor of New York.

 He served as Clerk of the New York State Assembly in 1807.
 He served as judge of the Albany County probate court from 1816 to 1823.

 Lansing was elected a regent of the University of the State of New York in 1829 and served until his death.
-He was appointed chancellor of the board on October 31, 1842 and served until his death.
+He was appointed chancellor of the board on October 31, 1842, and served until his death.

+Congress

 He was elected as a Jacksonian to the Twenty-second, Twenty-third, and Twenty-fourth Congresses (March 4, 1831 – March 3, 1837).
 He was not a candidate for reelection in 1836, and returned to practicing law.

+Later career

 Lansing served as president of the Albany Savings Bank from 1854 until his death, and president of the Albany Insurance Company from 1859 until his death.